 Stewardship Overview

-As part of its core mission, in an effort to protect human health and the environment, The Chlorine Institute ("CI" or "The Institute") supports the chlor-alkali industry, their customer end users, and serves the public by fostering continuous safety and security improvements as it relates to the handling and use of CI mission chemicals.1
+As part of its core mission to protect human health and the environment, The Chlorine Institute ("CI" or "The Institute") supports the chlor-alkali industry and its customers, while serving the public by promoting continuous technical and safety advancements in the handling and use of CI mission chemicals.1

 The Product Stewardship Issue Team (committee) focuses upon driving end user mission chemical accidents to zero.
 This is accomplished via a variety of methods including, but not limited to:

-1. Developing and distributing educational publications consisting of pamphlets, checklists, videos, wall charts, and other resources to address the diverse and variable needs of membership and their customer end users.
+- Developing and distributing educational resources such as pamphlets, checklists, videos, wall charts, and other materials to meet the diverse and variable needs of members and their customer end users.

-2. Participating in federal rulemaking activities and other actions to support sound-science regulation.
+- Participating in federal rulemaking and related activities to support sound-science regulation.

-3. Developing programs to track and measure improvements in the end user handling and use of mission chemicals and identifying those sectors with the greatest need.
+- Developing programs to track and measure safety improvements in end user handling and use of mission chemicals, while identifying sectors with the greatest need.

-4. Partnering with our members to develop training content / educational presentations and response considerations to be used in engagements with end user audiences.
+- Partnering with members to develop training content and educational presentations for use in engagements with end user audiences.

-5. Collaborating with downstream technical industry associations / organizations to provide chlor-alkali related safety information and support technical standard content development and revision.
+- Collaborating with downstream technical industry associations and organizations to share chlor-alkali related safety information and contribute to the development and revision of technical standards.

-At the core of CI's Stewardship Program is the Member Safety and Security Commitment and Pamphlet Certification.
-All Chlorine Institute member companies that produce, distribute or use chlorine annually certify that they will meet this commitment.
+At the core of CI's Stewardship Program is the Member Safety and Security Commitment.
+Each year, all Chlorine Institute member companies that produce, distribute, or use chlorine certify their adherence to this commitment.

 Stewardship Government Activity Stewardship Resources